greerben0/terraform-codepipeline-module/README.md

-# terraform-codepipeline-module
+# Terraform Codepipeline Module

-Terraform CodePipeline Module for building and deploying a node site to a bucket
+Terraform module for creating a CodePipeline that builds and deploys a node site to a bucket